What is an annuity?

 What is the difference between a single annuity and a joint annuity?

-One of the key decisions you’ll need to consider in your research is whether to apply for a single lifetime annuity or a joint lifetime annuity.
+If you have a spouse or partner, one of the key decisions you’ll need to consider is whether to apply for a single life annuity or a joint life annuity.

 Both options provide a guaranteed income for life but work differently.
 The main differences are summarised as follows: